 Talent Analysis

 Killeen has good size at 6'4 and is good at taking out the bottom half of the net.
 A hybrid style goaltender, Killeen relies on his size and reflexes.
-He has fairly good lateral movement but still needs to work on his recovery time, particularly after pad saves.
-He also needs to work on his rebound and glove control before he can make the jump to the pro.
+He also has fairly good lateral movement is capable of making second and third saves if need be.

 Future